We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 This is usually followed by a process called fracture filling, as the empty space and tunnel is filled with a clear, glass-like substance.
 This can affect the stone’s color and brilliance, as the foreign material has different properties than those of the diamond.

 I tell readers it’s far easier to choose a diamond that never developed these noticeable black spots.
-Trying to remove them isn’t worth the time, cost, or long-term affects on your diamond.
+Trying to remove them often isn’t worth the time, cost, or long-term affects on your diamond.

 How to Make Black Spots on Diamonds Less Visible